POC VS Prototype VS MVP: What’s the Difference?

 Choosing the Right Approach for Your Startup

 Maximizing resources and raising the possibility of success depends on knowing when to employ a proof of concept (PoC), prototype, or minimum viable product (MVP).
+Effective project management is crucial in the development process to ensure each step is properly executed.
 Each step in the MVP vs prototype and PoC process has a specific purpose and helps refine the idea before it reaches the market:

 1. Proof of Concept (PoC): Aiming at verifying if the proposal is technically possible, a PoC comes first.
 Usually used to evaluate the basic performance in a controlled setting, it guarantees that the idea can be implemented in reality.
 This stage is crucial for identifying any major technical hurdles early on.
 When comparing proof of concept vs prototype vs MVP, the PoC is the foundation that helps validate the technical viability before moving forward.